Clothing, Textiles and Interior Design Courses

 4

-Advanced Residential Design
+Advanced Historic Design

 Problems in design of the home environment; individual and group problem solving.
 Emphasis is on historic preservation principles and practices for interior designers.